VGirol/JsonApi-Assert/README.md

 ## Documentation

-The API documentation is available in HTML format in the `./docs/api` folder.
+The API documentation is available in XHTML format at the url [jsonapi-assert.girol.fr](http://jsonapi-assert.girol.fr/index.xhtml).

 ## Changelog